kpowkitty/fy/README.md

 - Fy would help everyone come to better financial security, particularly fighting the educational gap of financial information.

 What data would it use?
-- Fy will only accept whatever data you consent to give her.
+- She uses no user-data.

 How could it address some of the financial inequalities that currently exist in the world?
 - Most financial insecurity comes from a lack of financial awareness and education, particularly in minorities.
-She aims to be understandable, knowledgable, and educational in order to fill this gap.

 ## Fy can advise:
       * How much does the average consumer spend on [xyz]?